IsmailOuazzani/YTBmusicDL/README.md

 # Use
 Place youtube urls in the 'playlist.txt' document (1 url each line)
 Start the program by doing: python main.py
+Note: to get the title, album, author correctly, the video needs to have these information in the description.
+For example: https://youtu.be/CICIOJqEb5c

 # Modification
 youtube-dl documentation: https://github.com/ytdl-org/youtube-dl/blob/master/README.md#developer-instructions